-Situated in Norris, MT, the springs are known to be so pure that the maintaining average temperature is 120 degrees when it hits the earth’s surface.
+Norris Hot Springs has been dubbed the “Water of the Gods”.
+Situated in Norris, MT, the hot springs are known to be so pure that the average temperature is 120 degrees Fahrenheit when it hits the earth’s surface.

 One of the reasons why Norris Hot Springs has been so popular is the band performances they have on site.
-Check out the calendar of events to know which bands are singing during your stay!
+Check out the calendar of events to know which bands are singing during your stay.

-Address: 42 MT-84, Norris, MT 59745
+Address: 42 MT-84, Norris, Montana 59745